Very Light Jets

 Cruise speed is 360 knots and range is guaranteed to be at least 1,300 n.m.
 Piper doesn't say if this is NBAA range, which includes a 100 n.m. flight to the alternative, so it might not be any longer range than the Eclipse, et al. Cabin size seems to be sensible; six seats plus an optional lav opposite the door (Pilatus-style).

-The price will be 2.2 million 2006 dollars.
+The price will be 2.5 million 2010 dollars.
 Operating costs should be lower than a twin-engine plane.
-Even prior to the world economy melting down, Piper's financial strength was questionable compared to the competition.
+Piper's financial strength is questionable compared to the competition.
 Piper has not certified a new airplane since the Malibu in 1984 and has never built a jet.
-Certifying an airplane requires millions of dollars in capital... and then another pile of millions when the first pile is exhausted.
-A good rule of thumb in this economy is that an airplane that isn't certified right now is probably never going to be certified.
+Deliveries are scheduled for 2014.

 Diamond